Every marketing effort should come from your marketing goals. And setting SMART goals in marketing is a great way to get started.

 But What Are SMART Marketing Goals?

 SMART marketing goals is a framework for successful goal setting.
-It stands for Specific, Measurable, Attainable, Realistic, Timely.
+The acronym stands for Specific, Measurable, Attainable, Realistic, and Timely.

-Think though each part of the framework to identify what your goals are and how you’ll measure them.
-Working through this framework will also help you determine whether your goals are possible, and when exactly it will be accomplished.
+Think though each part of the framework to identify what your marketing objectives and goals are and how you’ll measure them.
+Working through this approach will also help you determine whether your goals are possible, and when exactly it will be accomplished.

 Here’s how we work through each step in the SMART goal framework to set goals for integrated marketing efforts: